Skip to content

 Mount Fuji

-Hakone is perfect for photographing Mount Fuji.
+Due to Hakone’s proximity to Mount Fuji, it’s the perfect location for photographing it.
 The mountain’s beauty changes every season.
 It serves as a captivating backdrop for any photograph.
 You could frame it against Lake Ashi or the rolling hills.
 It will be an unforgettable experience.

 Diverse Landscapes